-The assessment consists of a written exam (60 minutes) (following §4(2) of the examination regulation).
+The assessment consists of a written exam (60 minutes).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
-Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).
+Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment).

-Energy Trade and Risk Management
+Energy Trading and Risk Management